1Password/scim-examples/beta/README.md

   - The reviewer has, in their sole discretion, determined that the example is worth including in the repository, regardless of how well the example meets the criteria above.

 > **Note**
-> 1Password, in it's sole discretion, may choose to not publish examples for _any reason_, even if the example meets or exceeds all of the above criteria.
+> 1Password, in its sole discretion, may choose to not publish examples for _any reason_, even if the example meets or exceeds all of the above criteria.

 ## Promoting a deployment example out of beta